How to use Tab Tender: a complete step-by-step walkthrough

 13. Install the app and turn on notifications

 Tab Tender is a web app you can install to your home screen for one-tap, full-screen access — look for the install prompt or the “Install app” option in the footer (on iPhone, use Safari's Share button → “Add to Home Screen”).
-After you sign in on a device, you'll be offered push notifications so you hear about new tabs, payments, and friend requests the moment they happen.
+After you sign in on a device, you'll be offered push notifications so you hear about new tabs, payments, and friend requests the moment they happen — including a little celebration when the last person on your tab pays up.